quadshot/opentickets-community/readme.txt

 The FAQ's for OpenTickets Community Edition is currently located on [our website's FAQs Page](http://opentickets.com/faq).

 == Changelog ==

+= 2.9.0 - Feb/17/2019 =
+* [fix] repairs the auto-release functionality that happens on every page load, which releases tickets that were never finalized
+* [compatibility] updated code to be more compatible with WP 4.9.9

 = 2.8.7 - Dec/7/2017 =
 * [fix] repairing the zone-lock clearing mechanism, so that expired reservations, actually expire again